 - The Cameo: Yep, that's Elmer Fudd at the end as the animator, taking pleasure in finally getting the better of Bugs.

 - The End: Bugs tells the artist "Well, okay.
 But there's still one way out, and you can't stop me!"
 He proceeds to pull down a "The End" card from the top of the screen.
+Unlike in Duck Amuck, this is actually the end of the short.

 - Foreshadowing: Early on, Bugs is shown to have an animosity with the cartoonist for unspecified reasons.
 This is before the audience finds out the animator is Elmer Fudd.